 Hot-dip galvanizing and zinc spray (metallizing) can be used in tandem on large or complex structures.
 Zinc spraying, or metallizing, is accomplished by feeding zinc wire or powder into a heated gun where it is melted and sprayed onto the part using combustion gases and/or auxiliary compressed air.
 The 100% zinc coating can be applied in the shop or the field to any size part, and is often sealed with a low viscosity polyurethane, epoxy-phenolic, epoxy, or vinyl resin.
 Because both coatings are comprised of zinc, there is no concern for galvanic corrosion present when dissimilar metals are connected.

 Because metallizing requires specialized equipment and a skilled operator, it is expensive initially.
 Hot-dip galvanizing smaller parts of the bridge, or dipping the ends of larger pieces and metallizing the center are common practices as galvanizing provides economic efficiencies.
 Furthermore, the two coatings have similar appearances both initially and as they weather, providing the bridge with a cohesive look.
 Finally, if the metallized coating is applied properly and thick enough, the corrosion performance will be similar to hot-dip galvanized steel.
-The Castleton Bridge in Indiana (left) is a great example of a bridge currently using both hot-dip galvanized and metallized steel.
+The Castleton Bridge in Indiana (below) is a great example of a bridge currently using both hot-dip galvanized and metallized steel.

 Complementary Coatings Case Study